Annie Philippe — “Plus Rien”: Brace for the Obscure (60s rock)! — January 23, 2022

 Yé-yé pop showcased young, cherubic-voiced female singers framed against dance-ready beats and rock & roll hooks in songs often riddled with thinly veiled sexual innuendo.
 It was bubblegum pop meets softcore porn and it was massively successful in Europe from the late ’50s through the ’60s.

-Of “Plus Rien,” Matt Collar says in All Music Guide that:
+Of “Plus Rien,” Collar writes:

 [N]o amount of money was spared in a song’s production, and subsequently many of Philippe’s cuts, including tracks like . . .
 “Plus Rien[]” . . . are lush productions replete with orchestral flourishes, ripe horn parts, vibrant backing vocals, and, as always, the fertile guitar buzz of an electric rock quartet underpinning it all.